Traditional Loans for Small Business

-Ideally, you’re starting to work with a fund er early on in your funding process, but even thought it’s early, there are still things you’ll need to know and come prepared with when you meet your fund er.
+Ideally, you’re starting to work with a funder early on in your funding process, but even though it’s early, there are still things you’ll need to know and come prepared with when you meet your funder.
 A few things you may need to have/know for your appointment are:

 - A business plan

 - Your business credit file

 So if traditional funding is difficult to get why should you try to get one?

 • Allow you full ownership (as opposed to venture capital)

 However, if your business is not in a position to satisfy all the domains of traditional funding, you should consider alternative funding.

 There is an abundance of alternative types of funding.
 At First Down Funding we can show you how easy is to apply for business funding and you will be provided with all options available to your business.

 Year after year, traditional bank financing remains difficult to reach small business owners.
 Less than half of small business owners who applied for funding in the first quarter of 2016 actually received one.
 Even though optimism was up among many small business owners, getting traditional bank financing wasn’t much easier than in years prior.
 Despite plans to grow and hire, business owners just aren’t getting the funding they need through traditional methods, and many rely on personal assets to fund their business goals.

 50% of small businesses that applied for financing didn’t get it, in the first half of 2014.
 That’s up from 47% in 2013.